-Capitalism Lab Version 11.1
+Capitalism Lab Version 12.0

-Custom Maps for City Economic Simulation DLC
+Custom Maps in City Economic Simulation DLC

 The built-in advertising feature has been revamped, enabling you to advertise across multiple media firms.